christian-arroyo/prometheus_alerting/README.md

-# Work In Progress
+# Description Work In Progress
-This project creates an EC2 instance with Prometheus installed.
-I am running these commands on a Mac.
+This project creates a new EC2 instance using Terraform.
+AWS resouces will be created: VPC, private subnet, gateway, configured groups

 # Prerequisites